modelguyzz/GRABBER/README.md

 - pc username
 - hostname
 - ip address
-- every saved password (url, username, password) from all browsers found
+- every saved password (url, username, password) from all browsers found :)

 ## how to use
 put in webhook and convert it to .exe lol..........:)

+made this for fun and to learn python, dont use it on people without permission..hehehhe